also available in the book: Chronological Crue Vol.1 - The Eighties

 close Nikki came to dying, and the general state of the band.

-facilities as they try and stay away from drugs and alcohol.
-Nikki moves
+rehab facilities as they try and stay away from drugs and alcohol.

-where he writes lots of songs, feels disconnected from reality, and
+Hidden Hills, where he writes lots of songs, feels disconnected from

-give her $3,000 per month to quit mud wrestling.
-Pictures of Sharise
+give Sharise $3,000 per month to quit mud wrestling.
+Pictures of her

 posing in the pool with Bret Michaels can be seen on the inside sleeve